OpenSpace/OpenSpace-Docs/content/milky-way/nebulae/HII-regions/index.md

 :::

-## Tracers of Galactic structure
+## Tracers of Galactic Structure

 HII regions are among the brightest objects in the Galaxy, so we can see them clear across the Galaxy.
-Our only blind spot is really on the opposite side of the Galactic core.
+Our only blind spot is on the opposite side of the Galactic core.

 The HII regions are good tracers of the spiral arms---where star formation happens in the Galaxy.
 So, not only are they constrained to the Galactic disk, they give us a good approximation of the location of spiral arms in the Milky Way Galaxy.
-We can see this in the image below.
+We can see this in the image below, where the HII regions appear spiderlike as they trace the arms they reside in.

 :::{figure} HII_milkyway.png
 :align: left
 :alt:

 Looking at the HII regions from above the Milky Way Galaxy.
 The panel on the left shows the nebulae with the Milky Way Galaxy turned on.
-Here, we clearly see the shadow, if you will, cast by the Galactic center's glowing gas and dust.
+Here, we clearly see the shadow, if you will, cast by the Galactic center's glowing gas and {term}`dust <astrophysical dust>`.
 In the right panel we see the data without the Galaxy, allowing the spiral structure to me more apparent.
 :::